Choosing the Right Pool Contractor in Broward County: A Homeowner's Guide

 Can I speak with three recent clients in Broward County?

-High-profile enforcement actions and legal cases have highlighted the risks of working with companies that lack transparency or fail to complete jobs, reinforcing the importance of documentation and due diligence: recent legal action related to noncompliant pool builders in Florida.
+High-profile enforcement actions and legal cases have highlighted the risks of working with companies that lack transparency or fail to complete jobs.
+This reinforces the importance of documentation and due diligence: recent legal action related to noncompliant pool builders in Florida.

-The framework for choosing the right contractor comes down to five things: verify the CPC license and general contractor license, get itemized bids within realistic cost ranges, confirm the contractor knows Fort Lauderdale's permitting system from direct experience, understand the timeline before you sign anything, and demand written warranties that actually protect your investment.
+Choosing the right contractor comes down to five essential factors: verify the CPC license and general contractor license, obtain itemized bids within realistic cost ranges, confirm the contractor's familiarity with Fort Lauderdale's permitting system through direct experience, understand the timeline before signing anything, and demand written warranties that genuinely protect your investment.

-Holding a general contractor license alongside the pool contractor license reduces the risk of coordination issues that stretch timelines and erode quality.
-Split accountability between a pool-only company and a separate GC is where schedules slip, disputes start, and budgets expand.
-One licensed team managing every phase under one contract is a fundamentally different experience.
+Holding a general contractor license alongside the pool contractor license significantly reduces the risk of coordination issues that can stretch timelines and erode quality.
+Split accountability between a pool-only company and a separate general contractor can lead to schedule slips, disputes, and budget overruns.
+One licensed team managing every phase under one contract offers a fundamentally different experience.

 Watermark Construction has been building custom pools and complete outdoor living spaces for Fort Lauderdale and Broward County homeowners for over 22 years.
-(VIEW OUR GALLERY OF WORK) Owned and operated by two gerenations of the McCallum family, the comany holds both a pool contractor and a general contractor license, manages every phase in-house, and maintains a physical showroom at 4460 North Federal Highway in Fort Lauderdale where you can review materials and talk through your project in person.
-When you're ready to work with a pool contractor in Fort Lauderdale who can deliver on every phase, design, permitting, construction, and finish, call 954-776-3338 contact us today.
+(VIEW OUR GALLERY OF WORK) Owned and operated by two generations of the McCallum family, the company holds both a pool contractor and a general contractor license.
+We manage every phase in-house and maintain a physical showroom at 4460 North Federal Highway in Fort Lauderdale where you can review materials and discuss your project in person.
+When you're ready to work with a pool contractor in Fort Lauderdale who can deliver on every phase—design, permitting, construction, and finish—contact us today